JanHruska-git/Moje_Programy_1IT/ReadMe.md

 - Narodil jsem se 10.01.2009
 - Jsem student školy VOŠ, SPŠ a SOŠ, Varnsdorf se zaměřením IT
 - Žiju v Český republice ve městě Rumburk
-# About-me

-- I was born on 10.01.2009
-- I am a student at secondary school, secondary school and secondary school, Varnsdorf with a focus on IT
-- I live in the Czech Republic in the city of Rumburk

 # My Social-Media